ssibb/PDF-Diff-Viewer/README.md

 python pdf_viewer_app.py
 ```

 Tested on Python 3.12 on Windows.
-Should work, on Linux and Mac as well, though untested till now; possibly with small changes.
+Thanks to mikhai15555 for testing and updating code for Mac.
+Should work on Linux as well, though untested till now; possibly with small changes.

 For better comparison uses git diff when available; the binary release for Windows already includes the git diff binaries (taken from git-for-windows, the PortableGit release.
 If git diff command is not available, uses Python built-in difflib.
 (Still unsure if this works also with a generic git diff installation; I think colors of moves can be customized in git diff; if so, it will probably broke the moves logic within the script).